-Disrupting organ transplantation with whole, AI-guided, unlimited livers
+Disrupting organ transplantation with unlimited, whole, AI-guided, human livers

-Khufu Therapeutics employs human stem cells and in vivo manufacturing to grow personalized or allogeneic full-scale livers in just two months.
+Khufu Therapeutics employs in vitro/in vivo manufacturing and tissue perfusion to grow personalized or allogeneic full-scale livers in just two months.

 THE PROBLEM